Skip Navigation

 2.1 Electricity sector and Regulatory Framework main factors

 Quebec has a regulated electricity market.
-Québec’s Régie de l’Énergie is the regulatory agency that supervises and regulates the transmission and distribution of electric power in Quebec.
+Quebec’s Régie de l’énergie is the regulatory agency that supervises and regulates the transmission and distribution of electric power in Quebec.
 Hydro-Québec, a Crown corporation, is responsible for furnishing a guaranteed annual supply of 165 terawatt hours (TWh) of “heritage pool electricity.”
+This "heritage pool" is approximately equal to the total energy output of Hydro-Québec's "heritage" facilities and is the main supply source for the Quebec market, meeting around 90% of local load needs.

 2.1.1 Hydro-Québec

-Hydro-Québec is one of the largest electric utilities in North America.
-Under its incorporating statute, Hydro-Québec is given broad powers to generate, supply and deliver electric power throughout the province.
-Hydro-Québec is authorized to purchase all of the electric power produced by independent power producers in Quebec.
+Hydro-Québec (HQ), whose sole shareholder is the Quebec government, is the largest power utility in Canada and one of the largest electric utilities in North America.
+Under its incorporating statute, HQ is given broad powers to generate, supply and deliver electric power throughout the province.
+HQ is also authorized to purchase all of the electric power produced by independent power producers in Quebec.
 Other private electricity producers may also be called upon to supply the required energy through long-term or short-term contracts.

-• Hydro-Québec TransÉnergie is the transmission system’s operator and manages power flows throughout the province.
+• Operating the province's transmission system operator and managing power flows throughout the province;

-• Hydro-Québec Distribution is the distributor of electricity to Quebec customers with an almost exclusive right to distribute throughout the province.
-In order to meet needs beyond the annual heritage pool electricity, which Hydro-Québec production is obligated to supply, Hydro-Québec Distribution buys power on open markets.
+• Distributing electricity to Quebec customers, with an almost exclusive right to distribute throughout the province, and managing energy supplies (including power management programs such as dynamic pricing, rate options and energy efficient programs).
+In order to meet needs beyond the annual heritage pool electricity, HQ buys power on open markets;

-The Régie is the agency responsible for regulatory supervision of the transmission and distribution of electric power, and electricity rates in Quebec are subject to its approval.
-The Régie was created by virtue of the Act Respecting the Régie de l’énergie (Act) with the powers needed to regulate the electricity and natural gas sectors in order to respond to the requirements of the liberalization of the North American electricity market, including the guarantee of non-discriminatory access to markets.
+Quebec’s Régie de l’énergie (the Régie) is the agency responsible for regulatory supervision of the transmission and distribution of electric power.
+Electricity rates in Quebec are subject to its approval.
+The Régie was created by virtue of the Act Respecting the Régie de l’énergie (the Act) with the powers needed to regulate the electricity and natural gas sectors in response to the requirements of the liberalization of the North American electricity market, including guaranteed of non-discriminatory access to markets.
 In 2000, the Act was amended to introduce more competition into the electricity market, make the Régie’s mode of operation more flexible, broaden its sources of funding and establish the procedure for setting the rates and conditions applicable to the transmission and distribution of electric power.

-The Régie fixes and modifies the rates and conditions for the transmission of electricity power by the electricity carrier and the distribution of electricity power by the electricity distributors.
-In fixing and modifying rates, the Régie favours the use of incentives to improve the carrier’s and distributor’s efficiency to protect the interests of the consumers.
-Hence, Hydro-Québec’s transmission and distribution activities are subject to the conventional form of regulation based on the cost of service for those activities.
+The Régie sets and modifies the rates and conditions for the transmission of electric power by the electricity carrier, as well as for the distribution of electric power by the electricity distributors.
+In fixing and modifying rates, the Régie favours the use of incentives to improve carrier and distributor efficiency and ultimately protect consumer interests.
+Hence, HQ's transmission and distribution activities (as well as those of municipal distributors) are subject to the conventional form of regulation based upon the cost of service for those activities.

 2.2 Quebec’s energy supply mix and energy strategy

-In 2013, Quebec’s electricity generation capacity totalled 43,731 MW, mainly generated through hydroelectricity (90%), but also winds power (5.5%) or biomass-based cogeneration (0.6%).
-Quebec has an estimated 45,000 MW of untapped hydroelectric power potential with approximately 20,000 MW offering an economic potential.
-Quebec’s exploitable wind power potential amounts to almost eight million MW.
+In 2019, Quebec's electricity generation capacity totalled 46,380 MW, mainly generated through hydroelectricity (94%), followed by wind (5%) and biomass (0.7%).
+As of 2012, Quebec had an estimated 45,000 MW of untapped hydroelectric power potential with approximately 20,000 MW offering an economic potential.
+Quebec’s exploitable wind power potential was estimated to amount to almost eight million MW.

-On June 26, 2017, the Government of Québec unveiled the Action Plan 2017-2020 (Action Plan) in order to implement the first steps of the Strategy through public investments totalling C$1.5-billion.
-Among other things, the Action Plan sets out the construction of a 100 MW solar power station by Hydro-Québec.
+In 2017, the Quebec government unveiled the Action Plan 2017-2020 (Action Plan) to implement the first steps of the Policy through public investments totalling C$1.5-billion.
+Among other things, the Action Plan set out the construction by HQ of a 100 MW solar power station, the refurbishment of older power plants, and revisions to legal frameworks pertaining to Rate L (HQ’s rate for large-power industrial rate customers) and private wind power exportation.

-On the transmission side, Hydro-Québec’s objective is to increase exports to the United States with the contemplated development of projects with New England including the approximately 1,200 MW New England Clean Energy Connect project between the Quebec/Maine border and the City of Lewiston in Maine.
+Over the past decade, HQ has also leveraged its energy surpluses to export clean power to the United States, specifically New York and New England, including the New England Clean Energy Connect project between the Quebec/Maine border and the City of Lewiston in Maine.

 3. Ontario — Power Industry and Laws